endor/karhu/ARTICLE.md

 # Writing a business oriented web application using HTML5 local storage

-A lot of people still consider JavaScript a "toy language", despite the fact that it has got much attention lately and there is quite a number of high quality libraries and frameworks available to help create applications ready for production.
-This article will follow the creation of a basic business oriented application and will show one of several possible ways to do that.
-The application is meant as a starting point for digging deeper into the existing options and maybe even for experiencing how much fun coding quality JavaScript can be.
+A lot of people still consider JavaScript a "toy language", despite the fact that it has received much attention lately and there are quite a number of high quality libraries and frameworks available for creating production-ready applications.
+This article will follow the creation of a basic business oriented application.
+The application is meant as a starting point for digging deeper into the existing options and to experience how much fun coding quality JavaScript can be.

 The basic application that was developed alongside this article catalogues products and divides them into categories.
 Those categories as well as the products can be created, updated and deleted.
-In addition to this typical CRUD approach, there are other standard tasks that were to be handled: internationalization, validation of input and controlling the application via the keyboard.
-The last and one of the most important aspects of the app is that it is supposed to use HTML5 local storage in order to allow offline editing.
+In addition to this typical CRUD approach, there are other standard tasks that will be handled: internationalization, validation of input and controlling the application via the keyboard.
+One of the most important aspects of the app is that it will use HTML5 local storage in order to allow offline editing.

 ## How to start

 So how does one go about writing a business oriented JavaScript application?
 One well established way is by using a Model-View-Controller structure.
 This has been successfully employed in frameworks like Ruby on Rails or Django.
-It allows for a strict structure and the separation of different parts of the application like view and business logic, which is especially important with JavaScript since it is really easy to write mixed-up code, doing everything in one place.
+It allows for a strict structure and the separation of the concerns of the application like view and business logic.
+This is especially important with JavaScript as it is really easy to write confusing code, doing everything in one place.
 I often have to remind myself not to do that and to try and write clean, readable and reusable code.
-There are several frameworks allowing for a MVC structure.
+There are several frameworks built for a MVC structure.
 Some of the most notable ones are [Backbone.js](http://documentcloud.github.com/backbone), [Eyeballs.js](https://github.com/paulca/eyeballs.js) and [Sammy.js](http://sammyjs.org).

-For this example app I used Sammy.js, mostly because I already know it but also because it is small, well written and tested and does all the things I need to get started.
-It does not provide you with a given MVC structure but it allows you to easily build that upon its basis.
+For this example application I used Sammy.js, primarily because I already know it but also because it is small, well written, tested, and does all the things I need to get started.
+It does not provide you with an implicit MVC structure but it allows you to easily build upon its base.
 The only dependency it currently has is [jQuery](http://jquery.com) and that is a library I personally use for DOM manipulation anyway.
 The directory structure I started with looks like this:

     - public
       - js